 Each month, Early Help Edgbaston puts together a calendar showing emergency food provision available in and around the Edgbaston vicinity.
 Click here to view the latest calendar (PDF).

 Information for Schools, Further Education and Nurseries

-As Covid-19 restrictions increase in Birmingham, we want to remind all Schools, Further Education and Nurseries that there is more support available for families that are struggling.
+We want to remind all Schools, Further Education and Nurseries that there is more support available for families that are struggling during COVID-19.

 - From Birmingham with Love – if you are coming across families that need support, then please check out this short list of early help that you can share with parents.
 Includes a voucher for pre-paid parenting courses.

 - Locality leads – many schools are already working closely with the ten early help localities and the voluntary sector Locality Leads.
 In Edgbaston, your Locality Lead is Gateway Family Services.
 Please get in touch on 0121 456 7821 or by emailing firstname.lastname@example.org to see if there is more we can do to help your school or your families.

 This is part of Birmingham-wide changes that will better support families, schools and communities.
 Changes include more locality working, team around a school and nursery, shared case management and connecting families to support in their neighbourhoods.
 Birmingham Children’s Partnership includes the NHS, Birmingham City Council, Birmingham Children’s Trust, West Midlands Police and Birmingham Voluntary Sector Council.